ctheune/lightningcounter/README.md

 If a speaker goes over her time she will automatically be harrassed by playing a sound file (preferably some cheesy entertaining music like the Sesame Street Song) and displaying a picture instead of the counter (like unicorns pooping rainbows, the cookie monster, or a zombie).

-Once the music starts playing you can press *R* to silence and restart the counter or just *SPACE* to silence the audio.
+Once the music starts playing you can press *R* to restart the counter or just *SPACE* to silence the audio but keep the picture.

 You can place files in the following way in the data/ subdirectory: